 Logging the Body Weight

-Just like we did for Blood Pressure, the service that lets you set and get body weight data has a similar implementation.
-To set the Body Weight, we call the service with the parameters listed in the API docs, very much like we did with the other service.
-Save this function in the APIClient.swift:
+Just as we did for blood pressure, the service that lets you set and get body weight data has a similar implementation.
+To set the body weight, we call the service with the parameters listed in the API docs, very much like we did with the other service.
+Save this function in the APIClient.swift.

 func setBodyWeight (date: NSDate?=NSDate()) {